Summer723/PoolPoses/ProjectChecklist.md

 # To-Do List

- - [x] Related work Section
+ - [] Related work Section
-     * problem definition
-     * related work
-     * what challenges do you expect?
+     * summary of transformer, Vit and Vitposes

+ - [] Model Architecture and training
+     * remove the last layer of pretrained model
+     * add decoder to the end of backbone
+     * train on COCO dataset